 Judging will be based on the latest version of the paper submitted through Oxford Abstracts one week before the start of the Conference (see Guidance Note 1 for the deadline in the relevant year).

 The judges reserve the right not to present the award and neither they nor the Society will enter into correspondence about the decisions.

 Any issues relating to the application of the entry conditions and criteria for the prize shall be determined by the Subject Sections Secretary and the President whose decisions will be final.

-1. In 2019, the deadline is Monday 26th August.
+1. In 2024, the deadline is Friday 23 August 2024.

 2. The author of a paper that satisfies these conditions will be deemed to have consented to that paper being considered for the prize unless they indicate expressly to the contrary.